Asian Development Bank: 1970s–1980s

 In the 1970s, ADB's assistance to developing countries in Asia expanded into education and health, and then to infrastructure and industry.
 The gradual emergence of Asian economies in the latter part of the decade spurred demand for better infrastructure to support economic growth.
 ADB focused on improving roads and providing electricity.
 When the world suffered its first oil price shock, ADB shifted more of its assistance to support energy projects, especially those promoting the development of domestic energy sources in member countries.

 Following considerable pressure from the Reagan Administration in the 1980s, ADB reluctantly began working with the private sector in an attempt to increase the impact of its development assistance to poor countries in Asia and the Pacific.
 In the wake of the second oil crisis, ADB expanded its assistance to energy projects.
 In 1982, ADB opened its first field office, in Bangladesh, and later in the decade, it expanded its work with non-government organizations (NGOs).

 Japanese presidents Inoue Shiro (1972–76) and Yoshida Taroichi (1976–81) took the spotlight in the 1970s.
 Fujioka Masao, the fourth president (1981–90), adopted an assertive leadership style, launching an ambitious plan to expand the ADB into a high-impact development agency.

-On November 18, 1972, the Bank inaugurated its headquarters along Roxas Boulevard in Pasay City, Philippines.
-In the early 1990s, ADB moved its offices to Ortigas Center in Pasig City, with the Department of Foreign Affairs (Philippines) taking over its old Pasay premises.
+On 18 November 1972, the Bank inaugurated its headquarters along Roxas Boulevard in Pasay City, Philippines.
+On 31 May 1991, ADB moved its offices to Ortigas Center in Mandaluyong City, with the Department of Foreign Affairs taking over its old Pasay premises.